All Cried Out (Alison Moyet song): Critical reception

-Upon release, Paul Bursche of Number One praised the song as following up "Love Resurrection" with "ease".
-He commented: "In no way am I the first to rave about this exquisite voice, nor, I suspect, shall I be the last.
+Upon its release, Paul Bursche of Number One praised the song as following up "Love Resurrection" with "ease".
+He commented, "In no way am I the first to rave about this exquisite voice, nor, I suspect, shall I be the last.
 But I wouldn't let the voice distract me from the song.
 Alison Moyet not only has a great voice, she's also some songwriter."
-Jim Reid of Record Mirror commented: "Over a smoothly winding Imagination type backing, Alf offers a perfunctory plea of passion that says more about her vocal coach than her state of mind."
+Jim Reid of Record Mirror commented, "Over a smoothly winding Imagination type backing, Alf offers a perfunctory plea of passion that says more about her vocal coach than her state of mind."
 Frank Edmonds of the Bury Free Press gave the song an 8 out of 10 rating and described it as "a satisfying follow-up" to "Love Resurrection".
 He added, "More proof of what an emotive, gutsy singer Alison is.
 [She] wrings every last drop of feeling, passion and power from the song."
+Garry Johnson of Sounds was negative in his review, calling it a "boring ballad which indicates that Alf will soon be back where she started, crooning to the alcohol-damaged in Canvey Island clubs" and added that it "sounds like a George Michael b-side".